enferex/csvsql/README.md

 csvsql: Query a CSV file as a sqlite3 database.
 ===============================================
-csvsql is simple and quick way to take a csv file and query it as if it were a sqlite3 database.
+csvsql is simple and quick way to take a csv file and query it as if it is a SQLite database.

 Notes
 -----